nats-io/nats-architecture-and-design/adr/ADR-47.md

 | 1        | 2024-09-26 | @scottf   | Document Initial Design |

 ## Problem Statement
-Have the client support receiving multiple replies from a single request, instead of limiting the client to the first reply.
+Have the client support receiving multiple replies from a single request, instead of limiting the client to the first reply, and support patterns like scatter-gather and sentinel.

 ## Basic Design